Avril-Cui/61040-ai-concept/README.md

         an owner User
         a start Time
         an end Time
-        a taskSet set of Tasks
+        a taskSet set of Task

 actions
     addTimeBlock (owner: User, start: Time, end: Time)
         requires:
+            start and end are valid times;
+            start is before end;
-            no adaptive time block exists with this owner, start, and end
+            no adaptive time block exists with this owner, start, and end;
         effect:
             create a new adaptive time block $b$ with this owner, start, and end;
             assign $b$ an empty set of tasks;

     createAdaptiveSchedule (owner: User, tasks: set of Task, schedule: Schedule, routine: Routine)
         effect:
-            based on (task, schedule, and routine), adaptively generate a new schedule of tasks by assigning active tasks to the corresponding AdaptiveBlock under this owner
+            based on (task, schedule, and routine), adaptively generate a new schedule of tasks by assigning active tasks to taskSet of the corresponding AdaptiveBlock under this owner

-    requestAdaptiveScheduleAI (owner: User, task: Task, schedule: Schedule, routine: Routine, preference: Preference): (adaptiveBlock: AdaptiveBlock)
+    async requestAdaptiveScheduleAI (owner: User, task: Task, schedule: Schedule, routine: Routine, preference: Preference, llm: GeminiLLM): (adaptiveBlock: AdaptiveBlock)
         effect:
             AI-assisted adaptive scheduling LLM first analyzes the difference between schedule and routine, and reasons the possible causes of deviation;
             it considers hardwired user preference;
             it considers the original planned schedule of task;
             it considers information provided by attributes in task;
             it also considers other schedules represented by adaptive blocks owned by the user;
-            after reasoning, the LLM assigns the task under one or more adaptive blocks under this owner;
+            after reasoning, the LLM assigns the task under the taskSet of one or more adaptive blocks owned by this user;
             return the set of all AdaptiveBlocks owned by the user;

     unassignBlock (owner: User, task: Task, timeBlockId: String)